syarahsyafitri/syarahsyafitri/README.md

 ## Hello Everyone 👋

 My name is Syarah Syafitri.<br>
-I'm an undergraduate student at Gunadarma University.<br>
+I'm an undergraduate Information System student at Gunadarma University.<br>
 If you're interested in getting to know me, feel free to follow my social media accounts and don’t hesitate to say hi! 😊<br>
 Let’s connect and grow together! ya.